 Director, Associate Director, and Assistant Director

-Meet JIFRESSE's Director Dr. Liou, Associate Director Dr. Friedl, and Assistant Director Dr. Su.
+Meet JIFRESSE's Director Dr. Liou, Associate Directors Drs.
+Friedl and Fu, and Assistant Director Dr. Su.

 A former chair of the Department of Atmospheric and Oceanic Sciences at UCLA, Professor Liou is presently a Distinguished Professor of Atmospheric Sciences.
 He joined UCLA in 1997 after a 22-year career as Professor of Meteorology, Adjunct Professor of Physics and Geophysics, Director of the Center for Atmospheric and Remote Sounding Studies, and department Chairman at the University of Utah.

 Among numerous pioneering and fundamental contributions in the areas of light scattering by nonspherical ice crystals, radiative transfer theory and application, satellite remote sensing, and clouds and aerosols in climate and greenhouse warming, Professor Liou is best known for his three books: An Introduction to Atmospheric Radiation (1980, translated into Chinese, Russian, and Arabic), Radiation and Cloud Processes in the Atmosphere: Theory, Observation, and Modeling (1992), and An Introduction to Atmospheric Radiation, 2nd Edition (2002, translated into Chinese in 2005).
 Professor Liou also authored or co-authored more than 220 peer-reviewed publications that have appeared in numerous national and international journals.